-The school works very closely with the School Health Team, including the Registered School Nurses, Emily Keeble and Michelle Brown.
+The school works very closely with the School Health Team.
 We hold regular 'drop in' sessions in school when she is available to discuss any concerns you may have.

 In co-operation with the school, health checks by the school Health Team are carried out to make sure your child gets the most out of his/ her education.
 All parent(s)/carer(s) are notified of any medical examinations required and invited to attend.